Linzar-Slytherin/SDS/evaluation/2-inference/readme.md

 # SDS Artifact Evaluation Guide

-This is the artifact of the paper "DistServe: Disaggregating Prefill and Decoding for Goodput-optimized Large Language Model Serving".
+This is the artifact of the paper SDS.
 We are going to guide you through the process of reproducing the main results in the paper.

 Here is a high level overview of the whole process:
 1. Environment Setup: Create a GPU instance on [RunPod](https://www.runpod.io/) from our provided template with all the environment already setup.